-Osha Spring Trail is a 8.4 mile lightly trafficked out and back trail located near Placitas, NM that features beautiful wild flowers and is rated as difficult.
+Osha Spring Trail is a 8.4 mile lightly trafficked out and back trail located near Placitas, New Mexico that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail.

 Great hike with my dogs.
 The trail is hard to find.
 Look at my photo's to see where to park.
 It's the second bridge not the first.
 Good Mtn.
 Lion tracks in the snow towards the top.